 After unsuccessful efforts by Congress to repeal the Affordable Care Act during 2017, the focus has returned to making the controversial health care law more manageable for employers.
 Reforms NRF are pursuing include full repeal of the employer mandate that requires large companies to provide health coverage to full-time workers at government-dictated levels, restoration of the 40-hour workweek for benefit eligibility, repeal of ACA taxes including the Cadillac Tax and Health Insurance Tax, and changes to the byzantine ACA reporting rules.

-Separately from ACA repeal, Trump signed an executive order in October 2017 that would allow small businesses to buy insurance for their workers through new federally sanctioned association health plans that would operate across state lines for the first time.
+Separately from ACA repeal, President Trump signed an executive order in 2017 that would allow small businesses to buy insurance for their workers through new federally sanctioned association health plans that would operate across state lines for the first time.
 AHPs allow small employers to band together through trade or professional associations to purchase coverage at more affordable rates normally available only to large companies.
-They are already allowed at the state level in some states, but cannot currently operate across state lines.
+They are already allowed at the state level in some states but cannot currently operate across state lines.
 NRF has strongly supported AHPs, saying expansion of the plans would help small businesses compete with larger companies in providing employees with health insurance at affordable rates.
-The Department of Labor released proposed AHP regulations this January, a move NRF said “brings us one step closer to making this commonsense reform a reality.”
+NRF called AHP regulations released by the Labor Department this June “an important step toward expanding affordable health care options for small businesses and lowering costs for their employees.”

 While retailers have experienced the same added payroll costs as other industries, compliance is particularly complicated because of the nature of retail’s workforce.
 Retailers employ not just permanent, full-time workers, but also a large number of part-time, seasonal and temporary workers, and work hours can change rapidly according to demand.
 Certain provisions of the law, such as its 30-hour definition of full-time, are problematic under those conditions.
 As an industry with extremely tight profit margins, retailers are unable to absorb the added costs, and could be forced to lay off workers.